-They buy whatever they are told to buy by the many financial advisors that come to their companies or by their friends.
+They buy whatever they're told to buy by the many financial advisors that come to their companies or by their friends.

-They join the pension scheme at work; buy the funeral policy their friend is selling, but what's the strategy behind all this?
+They join the pension scheme at work, buy the funeral policy their friend is selling, but what's the strategy behind all this?

-Successful investors, are not all high earners, they’re just self-aware and emotionally intelligent in that they know exactly why they are investing, what risk they can take on, how much they want to have by x date.
+Successful investors, aren't all high earners, they’re self-aware and emotionally intelligent because they know exactly why they're investing, how much risk they can take on and how much they want to have by x date.

-When it comes to investing - it’s all about what you do with what you have not just how much you have to invest.
+When it comes to investing - it’s all about what you do with what you have, not just how much you have to invest.

-1. Why the heck do I even want to invest?
+1. Why do you want to invest?

-What's your end game?
 Are you investing for the short term or the long term?

-If you only need your money in 20 years you can put it in 15 or 20 year endowments and invest a lot less every month.
+If you only need your money in 20 years, you can invest in 15 or 20 year endowments and invest a lot less every month.